its-Vimal/GUVI-online-quiz-platform-/README.md

 # GUVI-online-quiz-platform-
 This is a group Project from guvi.
 We are making Online quiz platform using Java as a programming language.
+The platform will offer timed quizzes on java programming, providing users with performance reports and feedback.
+Administrators will oversee user accounts, quiz content, and system settings.